 A Swedish poetess, writing in the late 18th and early 19th centuries makes Gefjun the allegorical mother of the three Scandinavian countries – Denmark, Norway, and Sweden.
 The statue was erected in 1908.

 The statue was commissioned by Carl Jacobsen, the son of the founder of Carlsberg Brewery after he saw a ballet inspired by the story and became infatuated with not just the story but the prima ballerina as well.
 Jacobsen wanted the ballerina, Ellen Price, to pose for the statue but demurred when she learned from the sculptor that she would be depicted nude.
 The group reached a compromise of sorts.
 Price’s face is the model for the mermaid but the body is that of Eline Eriksen, the wife of sculptor Edvard Erikson.
-Here they are:
+Here are Ellen and Eline as I saw them:.

 We proceeded from the Mermaid to Amalienborg Palace, the winter home of the Danish royal family.
 Denmark currently has a queen on the throne – Margrethe II but if a king were sitting he would be named, as are all Danish kings, either Frederik or Christian.
 I was surprised to find that Amalienborg Palace is nothing like the palaces of the British Royal family.
 Yes, there are Royal Guards but the palace compound itself is completely open and accessible from the street.
 In fact, it is probably no more than 150 or 200 meters from the front of our hotel to making a quick left turn into the palace grounds.